 The best of the sea’s treasure comes ashore after a big storm.
 You’ll find beautiful driftwood, agates, shells, sea creatures, fishing boat equipment, and if you’re lucky, a Japanese fishing float shaken loose from the seaweedy depths, or a multi-colored handblown float from Lincoln City’s Glass Floats Finders Keepers Event.

 For some, there’s no prize like an agate.
 The semi-transparent stones are pieces of quartz, carnelian, chalcedony and jasper that come loose from the headlands during storms and are left behind when the waves recede at low tide.
 Agates come in all colors, but most of them are clear or milky.
 Some even contain tiny fossils.
+Agates can be found along beaches and rivers where they wash out to the ocean and get polished in the surf over time.
+In the summer, agates on sandy beaches are deep beneath the sand.
+Winter storms remove sand and expose the agates underneath.

 Japanese glass fishing floats are highly valued by dedicated beachcombers.
 Some are huge, up to two and three feet in diameter; most, however, are between four inches and a foot wide.
 They come in various shapes, colors and sizes.
 They are becoming increasingly rare as fishing boats around the world convert to modern materials like plastic or Styrofoam to float their nets.
 When the glass versions do appear, they are usually very old and have spent many years drifting in the Pacific Ocean.
 Perhaps the most fruitful season for beachcombing is the winter, after a particularly high tide and after a big storm.
 But beware: that’s also the most dangerous time to be on the beach.